viniciuspires/jquery-enhanced-form/README.md

 Auto-saved forms
 ----------------

-If you have really huge forms, or just a form that a user would spend a lot of time typing and reviewing (and losing data is not an option), you should try adding the `data-autosave` attribute: the form will wait until the user stops typing and then save it automatically.
+If you have really huge forms, or just a form that a user would spend a lot of time typing and reviewing (and losing data is not an option), you should try adding the `data-autosave` attribute: the form will wait until the user stops typing and saves it automatically.

 The default timer is 2000 miliseconds (2 seconds), but this setting can be overriden by passing a `data-autosave-timer="1000"` attribute, specifying the time you want in miliseconds.